zhangineer/networking_llm_instruction/instructions/few_shots_instructions.md

 moquery -c fvRsPathAtt -x 'query-target-filter=eq(fvRsPathAtt.encap,"vlan-5")'
 * how to get a list of static path bindings for leaf 101 and leaf 102, interface 1/24 assuming that this interface is not part of vPC or PC? moquery -c fvRsPathAtt -x 'query-target-filter=wcard(fvRsPathAtt.dn,"paths-101/pathep-\[eth1/4\]")'
-* how to get all the bridge domains, ordered by modification date, latest first, return only the top 1st result
+* how to get all the bridge domains, ordered by modification date, latest first, return only the top 1st result?
 moquery -c fvBD -x page-size=1 page=0 order-by='fvBD.modTs|desc'
-* how to get all configuration changes made to tenant "demo" between time 2023/12/21 5 AM and 202/12/30 9 PM
+* how to get all configuration changes made to tenant "demo" between time 2023/12/21 5 AM and 202/12/30 9 PM?
 moquery -c aaaModLR -x 'query-target-filter=and(bw(aaaModLR.created,"2023-12-21T05:00","2023-12-30T21:00"),wcard(aaaModLR.affected,"tn-demo/"))'
-* how to find configurations with specifically `deleted` action by user admin between 2024-02-08 and 2024-02-10 moquery -c aaaModLR -x 'query-target-filter=and(eq(aaaModLR.ind,"deletion"),eq(aaaModLR.user,"admin"),bw(aaaModLR.created,"2024-02-01","2024-02-15"))'
+* how to find configurations with specifically `deleted` action by user admin between 2024-02-08 and 2024-02-10?
+moquery -c aaaModLR -x 'query-target-filter=and(eq(aaaModLR.ind,"deletion"),eq(aaaModLR.user,"admin"),bw(aaaModLR.created,"2024-02-01","2024-02-15"))'
-* how to find out how many Bridge Domain objects there are? moquery -c fvBD -x rsp-subtree-include=count
+* how to find out how many Bridge Domain objects there are?
+moquery -c fvBD -x rsp-subtree-include=count
-* how to get a list of BDs associated with vrf demo_vrf moquery -c fvBD -x rsp-subtree-class=fvRsCtx rsp-subtree=children rsp-subtree-include=required 'rsp-subtree-filter=eq(fvRsCtx.tnFvCtxName,"demo_vrf")'
+* how to get a list of BDs associated with vrf demo_vrf?
+moquery -c fvBD -x rsp-subtree-class=fvRsCtx rsp-subtree=children rsp-subtree-include=required 'rsp-subtree-filter=eq(fvRsCtx.tnFvCtxName,"demo_vrf")'
-* how to find all the consumers and providers of contract "application_contract" moquery -c fvAEPg -x rsp-subtree=children rsp-subtree-class=fvRsProv,fvRsCons rsp-subtree-include=required 'rsp-subtree-filter=or(eq(fvRsProv.tnVzBrCPName,"application_contract"),eq(fvRsCons.tnVzBrCPName,"application_contract"))'
+* how to find all the consumers and providers of contract "application_contract"?
+moquery -c fvAEPg -x rsp-subtree=children rsp-subtree-class=fvRsProv,fvRsCons rsp-subtree-include=required 'rsp-subtree-filter=or(eq(fvRsProv.tnVzBrCPName,"application_contract"),eq(fvRsCons.tnVzBrCPName,"application_contract"))'